List of ambassadors of Great Britain to Denmark

 The ambassador of Great Britain to Denmark was the foremost diplomatic representative in Denmark (also referred to as the kingdoms of Denmark and Norway) of the Kingdom of Great Britain, a European state created by the Treaty of Union of 1707, in charge of the British diplomatic mission to Copenhagen.

-For ambassadors from the Court of St James's to Denmark before 1707 see List of ambassadors of the Kingdom of England to Denmark.
-For ambassadors after 1800, see List of ambassadors of the United Kingdom to Denmark.
+For ambassadors from the Court of St James's to Denmark before 1707, see the list of ambassadors of the Kingdom of England to Denmark.
+For ambassadors after 1800, see the list of ambassadors of the United Kingdom to Denmark.